mjcrowther/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Survival Analysis
+- Survival analysis
-- Computational Linguistics
+- Joint models
-- Information Retrieval
+- Software development

 # Education to show in About widget
 education: